Rams Want OBJ Back, But Can They Afford Him?

 INDIANAPOLIS -- Los Angeles Rams general manager Les Snead wants to run it back in 2022.
 So does coach Sean McVay.
 To do so, they'll need to find a way to sign several starters to return on team-friendly contracts.

-One of those players is receiver Odell Beckham Jr., who joined the squad midseason and became a vital factor in the Red-Zone efficiency toward the season's end and postseason.
-Beckham's timeline back to football remains a mystery, since he suffered a torn ACL in the Super Bowl victory over the Cincinnati Bengals.
+One of those players is receiver Odell Beckham Jr., who joined the squad midseason and became a vital factor in the title run.
+Beckham's timeline back to football remains a mystery, however, since he suffered a torn ACL in the Super Bowl victory over the Cincinnati Bengals.

-Snead comfirmed at this week's NFL Scouting Combine that he is open to bringing back Beckham on a long-term deal.
+Snead confirmed at this week's NFL Scouting Combine that he is open to bringing back Beckham on a long-term deal.

 Odell Beckham Jr.